thomasple/qcAPI/README.md

 # qcAPI

-qcAPI enables to distribute quantum chemistry calculations over different machines following a simple client/server model (REST API).
+Distribute quantum chemistry calculations over different machines following a simple client/server model (REST API).

 **Warning**: This is a work in progress and no security measures for the API have been implemented yet.